-This is a film that is a slow build, it takes its time with developing the characters.
-We end up feeling like we are there with them sharing their lives.
-If you like films focusing on the characters, and that let the actors carry the film, then this will be for you.
+This is a film which is a slow build, it really takes its time developing the characters and their situations.
+This is the type of storytelling I like best.
+We end up feeling like we are there with the characters sharing their lives.
+If you like films focusing on the characters, and films which let the actors carry the film, then this will be one for you.

 My favourite scenes are the following.
 Amal pushing Charu on the garden swing.
 Bhupati crying in the carriage when he realises what has happened and that he is partly to blame.
 Amal writing the letter to Charu.
 Amal trying to explain his story to Bhupati.
 Charu and Bhupati on the beach.
 Amal’s reaction to reading Charu’s story.
 Charu reading Amal’s letter to her and the storm rushing through the house signalling the arrival of Amal(and symbolising the chaos his stay will cause in this house.)

-Strong performances from the lead trio, a moving story and characters you can feel for.
-I also like how Bhupati is not presented as the villain of the piece, you feel for him and like him as you do Amal and Charu.
-In this respect it reminds me of David Lean’s The Passionate Friends.
+Strong performances from the lead trio, a moving story, and characters that you can feel for all combine to make this a must see.
+I also like how Bhupati is not presented as the villain of the piece, you feel for him and like him, just as you do with Amal and Charu.
+In this respect this film reminds me somewhat of David Lean’s The Passionate Friends.